The first such program in New Jersey graduates its first class

 Amy Rowe, environmental and resource management agent with RCE of Essex and Passaic counties, added.
 “Organic land care practices can contribute to improved water quality in local waterways by reducing nutrient and other chemical inputs that wash off landscaped surfaces during rain events.”

 A prevailing misconception is that organic landscaping practices do not work and an organic lawn will end up being a hotbed of weeds and pests.
 To help dispel this belief, RCE of Middlesex and Essex County worked alongside the Rutgers Organic Land Care Working Group for over a year to research and develop an educational program in organic land care for professional landscapers.
-Over 20 Rutgers and industry experts helped teach the certification course, the first of its kind in the state.
+Over 20 Rutgers and industry experts helped teach the certificate course, the first of its kind in the state.
 Topics included site analysis and design, soil health, compost tea, using native plants, rain gardens, lawn care and maintenance, and landscape alternatives to lawns.

 Joseph Heckman, extension specialist in soil fertility at Rutgers, who teaches several classes on organic agriculture, spoke about the importance of utilizing the law of return in organic land care, the process of emulating the waste recycling process that naturally occurs in a forest or grassland.